-The room maintenance request forms are available in the Student Affairs Office.
+The room maintenance request forms are available in the Student Affairs Office or on the Fontbonne web site under Residential Life.
 The written request form is to be returned to Student Affairs.
 We recommend that you are specific on the location and description of the repairs requested.
 Emergency maintenance repairs are given priority do not submit an emergency repair on the web site.
 Please call the Student Affairs Office at 889-1411.
 For emergency maintenance repairs after offices close or on weekends please call Public Safety and notify the resident assistant on duty.
 Residents are financially responsible for repairs resulting from misuse of the facilities.